swxben/Shu-Er/ruby/release_note_util/readme.md

 Use it by running `addnote.rb` in the console, then type the release note and press enter.
 If you don't enter anything and just press enter it cancels the add.

 The entered note is copied to the clipboard, for your hg/git commit message pleasure.
-See also our AutoHotKey script for enabling `ctrl-v` to paste directly to cmd/powershell.
+See also our AutoHotKey script for enabling `ctrl-v` to [paste to cmd/powershell](https://github.com/ciplit/Shu-Er/blob/master/autohotkey/paste_to_console.ahk).

 ## Release note file